talo/ouroboros/ouroboros/README.md

 ## Lambdas vs Functions

 Lambdas are the value, functions are the type.
 It is a little bit gross, but it is less gross than constantly being confused about what to do when importing them.

+## Building WASM

+To build WASM for the Ouroboros VM, you can run (from the root of the repository) `cargo build --package ouroboros-vm-prelude --target wasm32-unknown-unknown --no-default-features`